 What Features Works Best For Me?

 How much power you want in your cordless drill will largely depend on how much voltage it has.
 It ranges from 3 Volts to 48 Volts.
 The more powerful is the drill, the higher is its voltage, and also more costly.
-You can see the voltage of your tool from the label its side, BLACK+DECKER 4-Volt MAX* Cordless Lithium-Ion Led Screwdriver, BDCS30C.
+You can see the voltage of your tool from the label on its side, BLACK+DECKER 4-Volt MAX* Cordless Lithium-Ion Led Screwdriver, BDCS30C.
 Shop at Walmart

 Powerful 180 RPM motor for easy driving and removing screws in tight spaces.

 On light-duty jobs, where you will be drilling small holes or driving screws into plasterboard, drywall, soft and hardwood a low voltage is sufficient and it does require too much power.
-Considering, a 12 V or less voltage cordless power drill is best suited.
+Considering this, a 12 V or less voltage cordless power drill is best suited.
 Black & Decker 12v Max Cordless Lithium Drill And Driver Shop at Walmart

 1 Ea11-position clutch for precision control that prevents stripping & overdriving of screws Keyless chuck